ProjectsByJackHe/basketball-prediction-video/README.md

 ### SINGLE BASKETBALL SHOT
 ```
 {
-    got_bucket: boolean // did the shot go in?
+    got_bucket: Integer // 1 if the shot went in, 0 otherwise

     form: [
         POSE #1, // start of basketball shot